wojtyraoskar/green_house/README.md

 # GreenHouse

-GreenHouse is just example project with few nice solutions that i find during work ;)
+GreenHouse is just example project with EventStoreDB

 To start your Phoenix server: